dotnet/EntityFramework.Docs/entity-framework/core/querying/single-split-queries.md

 ## Split queries

-> [!NOTE]
-> This feature was introduced in EF Core 5.0, where it only worked when using `Include`.
-EF Core 6.0 added support for split queries when loading related data in projections, without `Include`.

 To work around the performance issues described above, EF allows you to specify that a given LINQ query should be *split* into multiple SQL queries.
 Instead of JOINs, split queries generate an additional SQL query for each included collection navigation:

 [!code-csharp[Main](../../../samples/core/Querying/RelatedData/Program.cs?name=AsSplitQuery&highlight=5)]